Stillman College Rankings

 Biography

 Teddy Keaton is an American football coach.
-He is the head football coach for Clark Atlanta University, a position he has held since 2024.
+He was most recently the head football coach for Clark Atlanta University, a position he held from 2024 until 2025.
 He was the head football coach for Allen University from 2018 to 2023.
 Keaton was born in Brewton, Alabama.
 Keaton previously served as the running backs coach of the Miles College Golden Bears.
 Keaton graduated from Stillman College in 1999 and served as an assistant coach under Theophilus Danzy through the 2004 season.
 From Stillman, he served as the defensive coordinator with the Odessa Roughnecks and as head coach of both the Lakeland Thunderbolts and Huntington Heroes arena football teams before returning to college coaching.
 He served as defensive backs coach for one season before becoming offensive coordinator at Webber International University between 2008–2010.
 On December 2, 2010, Keaton was hired to replace L. C. Cole as head coach at Stillman.
 After the 2015 season, Stillman discontinued its football program.
 Keaton's record at Stillman was 27 wins and 26 losses.

 5. Gerald Malinga